6 key brain nutrients in each bar.

 Used in Chinese medicine for millennia, the Lion’s Mane mushroom is widely championed for its potential brain benefits.
 It’s perhaps best known for its demonstrated ability to boost nerve growth factor (NGF) across a host of animal studies.
 NGF promotes the generation of new neurons, the growth, maintenance, and survival of existing neurons, and the reversal of injury-induced nerve damage.
 In vitro research has shown Lion’s Mane to also promote neurite outgrowth, a process by which neurons create more expansive cellular connections.

 Unsurprisingly, healthier neurons appear to improve brain function!
 A landmark 2009 study found that when a group of 50- to 80-year-old Japanese men and women regularly consumed Lion’s Mane tablets for weeks at a time, they scored significantly higher than a control group in cognitive function testing.
 A subsequent 2017 study found that mice demonstrated superior spatial short-term and visual recognition memory after consuming the mushroom.
-Perhaps the strongest animal research on this topic is that which has shown Lion’s Mane to protect against neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+Perhaps the strongest animal research on this topic is that which has shown Lion’s Mane to protect against and possibly even treat neurodegenerative diseases like Alzheimer’s and Parkinson’s.

 Medium Chain Triglycerides (MCT’s) are a powerful alternative brain energy source to carbohydrates and longer-chain saturated fats.
 When most fats are digested, they are broken down in the intestines, circulated in the bloodstream, and finally metabolized in the liver.
 In contrast, MCTs are sent directly from the small intestine to the liver where they are broken down quickly and easily into compounds called ketones.
 While ketones provide near-instant energy to the brain in much the same way that blood sugar from carbohydrates does, they are released in a far more sustainable, crash-free stream.